kathuriabhinav/iot_weather_station/Readme.txt

 We can make changes to the sensors to change the readings by the following :

 Temperature reading :
-We can change the temperature reading by using a heat source or blowing air onto the weather station.
+We can change the temperature reading by using a heat source or spraying hot air onto the weather station.

 Humidity reading :
-We can change the humidity reading by spraying or blowing air onto the weather station.
+We can change the humidity reading by spraying onto the weather station.

 Air pressure reading :
-We can change the air pressure reading by continuously blowing air into the weather station.
+We can change the air pressure reading by continuously spraying air into the weather station.

 Air Quality reading :
-We can change the air quality reading by spraying or blowing air into the weather station.
+We can change the air quality reading by spraying onto the weather station.

 --------------------------------------------------------------------------------------------------